Hair Health . Symptoms guide

 What this might be

 - Androgenetic alopecia.
 In men: classic crown thinning.
-In women: a Christmas-tree pattern of widening on the central scalp.
+In women: diffuse widening of the central parting, sometimes with a Christmas-tree pattern that breaches the front hair line.

 - Perimenopausal hormonal shift.
 Falling oestrogen unmasks androgen effects, accelerating thinning in genetically susceptible women.